-- In the new task properties dialog box, provide the details of this task including action (choose create), run (choose script file), arguments (if any), comments, credentials and check Enabled at the bottom.
+- In the new task properties dialog box, provide the details of this task including action (choose to create), run (choose script file), arguments (if any), comments, credentials, and check Enabled at the bottom.

-- Open schedule tab and set the schedule for this task to run.
+- Open the schedule tab and set the schedule for this task to run.

 - Click Apply and then click OK.